ilsilfverskiold/langchainjs-aws-service/README.md

 ## Debugging

 Set up a NodeJS environment to debug.
-Use `verbose: true` in your chain.
+Use `verbose: true` in your chain to log all events to the console.
 This will allow you to see step by step what the chain is doing and tweak if necessary.

     ```javascript
     const chain = ConversationalRetrievalQAChain.fromLLM(